What is it?

-In the past year, St. Mary’s received pupil premium grant (PPG) for 78 of our 303 pupils (Nursery children are excluded from PPG), giving us a total of £48,594.
+In the past year, St. Mary’s received pupil premium grant (PPG) for 79 of our pupils.

 You can read in detail about how this money has been allocated and the impact this has had.
 Please click below to download the PDF.